Darryl Yap: Career

-In 2022, Yap wrote and directed the period historical revisionist drama film Maid in Malacañang, and tells the story of the Marcos family's last three days in the Malacañang Palace before they were forced to flee to Hawaii during the People Power Revolution in 1986.
-The film received numerous negative reviews from critics and audiences due to its controversial portrayal of the Marcos family and of People Power Revolution figurehead Corazon Aquino.
+The period historical revisionist drama film Maid in Malacañang was written and directed by Yap, and tells the story of the Marcos family's last three days in the Malacañang Palace before they were forced to flee to Hawaii during the People Power Revolution in 1986.
+The film released in July 2025 received numerous negative reviews from critics and audiences due to its controversial portrayal of the Marcos family and of People Power Revolution figurehead Corazon Aquino.
 A second installment film Martyr or Murderer was released in 2023.

 In 2024, Yap released a romantic comedy film, titled Seoulmeyt, about a Filipina fan of Korean dramas meets with the man of her dreams until she discovers his fake personality.
 Starring Kim Molina and Jerald Napoles, and also shot in South Korea, the film received positive reviews.

 In October 2024, it was reported that Yap is planning to do an upcoming movie about the late Filipino actress Pepsi Paloma.
+The film hinted to revolve around Paloma's alleged rape and subsequent suicide was entitled The Rapists of Pepsi Paloma and was set to be screened in February 5, 2025 before its release was halted by a court order.
+Vic Sotto, one of the alleged suspect of the abandoned rape case, filed libel charges against Yap for the unreleased film shortly after the trailer's release in January 2025.

+After the averted screening of Pepsi Paloma, Yap started working on the film Ngongo.
+The film already received criticism from the Department of Social Welfare and Development and the National Council on Disability Affairs for its title and promotional materials which had execution which they deem deragatory towards people with disabilities.

 Personal life

-A polarizing and controversial figure in the Philippine film industry, Yap is openly gay and Roman Catholic, despite his opposing views on the church's teachings.